toinouH/MinecraftMappings/README.md

 - Tiny <small>(fields descriptors don't exist)</small>
 - JSON

-These mappings were made possible by @Techcable, the MCP team, Bukkit, SpigotMC, and various other people.
+These mappings were made possible by @Techcable, the MCP team, Bukkit, SpigotMC, FabricMC, and various other people.

 ## TODO